josecelano/josecelano/README.md

   - [DDD aggregates experiment using nodejs](https://github.com/josecelano/ddd-aggregates-and-zombies)

 - Fractals
-  - [Applying "Period Cheking" to Mandelbrot set using arbitrary precision](https://github.com/josecelano/mandelbrot-explorer).
+  - [Applying "Period Checking" to Mandelbrot set using arbitrary precision](https://github.com/josecelano/mandelbrot-explorer).
 Hosted using K8S on Digital Ocean.
-Basic library is written in C. Backend with Python and frontend with VUE.
+The basic library is written in C. Backend with Python and frontend with VUE.

 - PHP experiments
   - [Arbitrary precision package for complex number in PHP](https://github.com/josecelano/php-complex)